diogoveirospro/lei-24-s2-1dg-g072/docs/sprintA/global-artifacts/user_manual.md

 To access the glossary, click [here](01.requirements-engineering/glossary.md).

 ## Introduction

+This document as the purpose to explain the app and give instructions on how to use it.
+In this manual its possible to find the system structure along with the system overview, the main features of the product, a structure diagram and features of the app.
+This manual is addressed to the users of the product, specifically the green spaces managers and administrators.

 ## System Overview

 The main goal of the system developed under this project is to offer an integrated solution for the effective